 Once you assemble things into a workable first draft, a developmental editor can help you identify your main argument (or come up with one if you don’t have one yet), structure the chapters and paragraphs to foreground that argument, cut extraneous material that detracts from your main point or fits better with another project, and condense bloated sections and expand ones that are underdeveloped.

-Stage: You need to submit the full manuscript to a press for peer review (pre-contract)
+Stage: You want to submit the full manuscript for peer review (pre-contract)

 At this stage, your argument and ideas are set and the manuscript is almost done, but you need some help polishing the writing to make sure everything is clear.
 This is where copyeditors come in.
 A professional copyeditor will focus on the writing: grammar, syntax (sentence structure), punctuation, spelling, and word choice.